THE

 Most dangerously, disruptions to the water cycle are deeply intertwined with climate change and the depletion of the world’s biodiversity, with each reinforcing the other.
 A stable supply of green water in soils is crucial to sustaining the natural systems that absorb more than a quarter of the carbon dioxide emitted from fossil-fuel combustion.

-Yet the loss of wetlands and soil moisture, together with deforestation, is depleting the planet’s greatest carbon stores, accelerating global warming.
+Yet the loss of wetlands and soil moisture, together with deforestation, is depleting some of the world’s most important carbon stores, accelerating global warming.
 In turn, rising temperatures trigger extreme heatwaves and increased moisture loss, severely drying landscapes and heightening the risk of wildfires.
 When viewed holistically, the impact of water scarcity on both people and nature now jeopardises virtually every one of the SDGs.
 Left unchecked, it will result in growing gaps in nutrition in populations already at risk, the greater spread of diseases, widening inequalities within and across nations, and increased conflicts and forced migration.

 The water cycle must therefore be governed as a global common good: recognising, first, our interdependence through both blue and green water flows; second, the wicked interaction between the water crisis, climate change, and the loss of the planet’s natural capital; and third, how water flows through all our 17 SDGs.
 A destabilised water cycle is a large-scale collective and systemic problem, which can only be fixed through concerted action in every country and collaboration across boundaries and cultures.